Highways and routes in the Dominican Republic: Main highways

 MOPC has registered 1,395 km (867 miles) of main highways.
-They are defined as routes that bring a higher level of connection between the biggest cities and are intented for longer distances.
-Main highways are identified with numbers 1-9, inside a blue and red shield.
+They are defined as routes that bring a higher level of connection between the biggest cities and are intended for longer distances.
+Main highways are identified with numbers 1–9, inside a blue and red shield.
 According to the Ministry, there are seven main highways.

 DR-1

-The first main highways, DR-1, connects Greater Santo Domingo with the Cibao valley, an area of high production.
-It was built in the early 20th Century during the United States occupation of the Dominican Republic (1916-1924).
+The first main highway, DR-1, connects Greater Santo Domingo with the Cibao valley, an area of high production.
+It was built in the early 20th century during the United States occupation of the Dominican Republic (1916–1924).
 It is commonly known as autopista Duarte, although a section outside Santiago is named autopista Joaquín Balaguer.
 Originally, the highway ended at Puerto Plata, but in 1997 it was rerouted to Monte Cristi.

 It connects the following municipalities: Santo Domingo, Los Alcarrizos, Pedro Brand, Villa Altagracia, Piedra Blanca, Bonao, La Vega, Puñal, Santiago de los Caballeros, Villa González, Villa Bisonó, Esperanza, Laguna Salada, Villa Vásquez, and Monte Cristi.

 It has one toll located near Pedro Brand, with payment to exit Santo Domingo.

-Routes
+Conditions

 Like any developing nation, the Dominican Republic suffers from a lack of good paved routes to connect smaller towns and less populated areas.
 Some of them are in bad condition or are completely unpaved.